The Blood Miracles

 Like all twenty-year-olds, Ryan Cusack is trying to get his head around who he is.
 This is not a good time for his boss to exploit his dual heritage by opening a new black market route from Italy to Ireland.
 It is certainly not a good time for his adored girlfriend to decide he’s irreparably corrupted.
 And he really wishes he hadn’t accidentally caught the eye of an ornery grandmother who fancies herself his savior.
 There may be a way clear the chaos in the business proposals of music promoter Colm and in the attention of the charming, impulsive Natalie.
 But now that his boss’s ambitions have rattled the city, Ryan is about to find out what he’s made of, and it might be that chaos is in his blood.

-We are nominating this book because of McInerney’s vibrant, original writing style and her compelling and witty characterisation.
-This is a thought provoking novel that showcases McInerney’s unique talent in depicting a world rarely featured in literary fiction.
+We are nominating this book because of McInerney’s vibrant, original writing style and her compelling and witty characterization.
+This is a thought-provoking novel that showcases McInerney’s unique talent in depicting a world rarely featured in literary fiction.